 What did we learn?

-This project was a challenge, there is no getting away from this fact.
+This project from sip trunk was a challenge, there is no getting away from this fact.
 Mainly because there was no real face to face contact.
 We get so much more from real life contact than we do over Zoom, Teams or Skype.
 Somehow, the screen in front of us acts as a barrier – everything takes longer.
 And where letting someone speak face to face seems simple, on-line is more of a challenge.
 The other thing we learnt was that working with people you trust is worth so much more than we realise.
 We are very proud of the work we have delivered to Chosan.
 Even though it has been (and still is) very different, the work has benefitted from the hours of focus that not stepping outside the front door has allowed!

 Coming to a shopping outlet near you shortly… We hope.